 Want to get in on the action?

-Come to the Yale Bands Information Meeting on Monday, August 29, from 5:30 to 6:00 p.m.
-Meet the Director, student president and drum major and other officers, and returning band members.
+Each year during the first week of school, we hold a short, informal, Yale Bands Information Meeting.
+You’ll learn about our bands and have a chance to meet the Director, student president and drum major and other officers, and returning bands members.
 You’ll have an opportunity to ask questions and sign up for auditions.
 Room 301 Hendrie Hall in the Adams Center for Musical Arts, 165 Elm Street.

 Prospective students may set up a 15-minute Zoom meeting with the Yale Bands Director, Thomas C. Duffy, by email.
 Please send your request to email@example.com.
 You may also fill out an online information form and a Yale Bands officer will respond.

 The Yale Concert Band, the musical center for the woodwind and brass world at Yale University, is best known for its varied repertoire, which spans from traditional marches, world premieres, and crowd favorites to the music of Glenn Miller and theatrical pieces (involving black lights, a fog machine, sunglasses and the biggest clarinet you’ve ever seen).
 Recent successes for the ensemble include the sold-out performance of our recreation of the Glenn Miller Band in Woolsey Hall, and a 2011 concert in Carnegie Hall, in which the band premiered a French horn concerto and performed a Chinese cantata with a chorus of over 100 singers.

 The Yale Concert Band travels, too.
 Recent tours have taken the YCB to Ghana, Lithuania, Latvia, Estonia, South Africa, Mexico, Brazil, Bermuda, Ireland, Spain, Austria, the Czech Republic, Russia, Italy, Greece, Haiti, and Australia.
 The Band will tour Spain in May 2023.